softwareguru/osacon-website/content/faq/_index.md

 Registration is now open.
 [Sign up for the event here](/register).

 ### How can I be a speaker?
 We are accepting proposals for presentations.
-Please review our guidelines, and [submit your proposal here](https://sessionize.com/osa-con-2023).
+Please review our guidelines, and call for proposals will open soon.

 ### Is there a code of conduct?
 Yes.
 Please review our [Code of Conduct](/coc).